-Indeed, many people probably have learned disciplinary process from watching popular television shows about law, courts, and criminal investigation.
-Noted theologian and seminary professor Dr. Fredrica Harris Thompsett says that a television-watching background does not prepare a participant for Title IV.
-She continues that a serious, profound, and healthy experience may emerge from a theologically based disciplinary process instead of an adversarial one.
+Many people become familiar with disciplinary processes from watching popular television shows about law, courts, and criminal investigation.
+Noted theologian and seminary professor Dr. Fredrica Harris Thompsett says that such perceptions from television programs do not prepare a participant for Title IV.
+She says a theologically based disciplinary process can provide a serious, profound and healthy experience instead of an adversarial one.

-The Rev. Canon Michael Buerkel Hunn, Canon to the Presiding Bishop for Ministry Within The Episcopal Church, explains that the big difference between theologically based Title IV canon law and civil law is how the church responds to a complaint.
-Instead of a “who did it?” response, the church is challenged to respond more deeply, engaging the rich theology of the Christian faith.
+The Rt.
+Rev. Michael Buerkel Hunn, Bishop of the Diocese of Rio Grande, explains that the big difference between theologically based Title IV canon law and civil law is how the church responds to a complaint.
+Instead of a “who did it?” response, the church is challenged to respond more deeply and engage the rich theology of the Christian faith.